GBR GUIDE TO A MAJOR EVENT

 It’s important to note that visa application processes can vary depending on the country where the event is being held.
 Be sure to check the event page to get the specific visa requirements.

-It is rare for the host country to process applications quickly due to the high volume of athletes, coaches, staff and countries, resulting in strict deadline adherence.
+It is rare for the host country to process applications quickly due to the high volume of athletes, coaches, staff and countries and there are often strict (and early) deadlines put in place by the local organisers to pass on the necessary information.

 FCO Travel Advice